dovuofficial/dovu-scooter-demo/readme.md

 This is our [API documentation](https://developer.dovu.dev/?version=latest) although it focuses on our dovu.dev testnet environment the process is the same for our production dovu.earth.

+# The DOVU API

+At a high level the API has two approaches:

+1. Create offers that can be redeemed with DOV tokens which help to offset carbon.
+2. Create behavioural triggers for when a user has completed a task to reward them with DOV tokens.

+## An example to offset the carbon from Bitcoin transactions

+An example for the crypto community would be to create an **offer** to offset the carbon of a [single Bitcoin transaction](https://digiconomist.net/bitcoin-energy-consumption).

+By tracking the transactions from the submitted Bitcoin address of your user, you may automatically **redeem** the **offer** through your users, therefore automatically offsetting every bitcoin transaction for a user.

+If the rate of Bitcoin transactions reduced over time that might be an indication that your user has taken positive action in changing their behaviour, which may warrant a **reward** in DOV.

 # Get Started

 ## Become a Partner